-You can use MyHome on your computer or download the app (just search for "Stonewater MyHome") to pay service charges and any ground rent, report communal repairs, and more.
+You can use MyHome on your computer or download the app (just search for "Stonewater MyHome") to pay your rent and service charges, report communal repairs, and more.
 New services are added regularly, bringing you the tools you need to manage your home at the touch of a button.